vpichela/Walk/AppOverview.md

   all the perties are notified
     - once user selects person.

-hmmm r we trynn have multiple people or pairs.??
+hmmm r we trynn have multiple people walking together or only pairs.??

-Spring & Swift or swift & Firebase
+Spring & Swift & firebase or swift & Firebase??????

 API: